digidotcom/idigi-python-monitor-api/README.md

     print "Done"
 ```

 And that's it!
-You can verify your code by disconnecting your device from iDigi:
+You can verify your code by disconnecting a device from iDigi:

 ```json
 Data Received {